 The TX-KEA dyslexia benchmarks and indicators table displays the scores that determine who may be at risk based on their Dyslexia Screener and Dyslexia Referral Checklist results.

-TX-KEA reports include completion reports, growth reports, parent reports, parent feedback forms, class- level reports, individual student reports that include student percentile rankings, and a small grouping tool that provides links to the CIRCLE Activity Collection.
+TX-KEA reports include completion reports, growth reports, parent reports, class- level reports, individual student reports that include student percentile rankings, and a small grouping tool that provides links to the CIRCLE Activity Collection.
 TX-KEA reports can be accessed at the following levels:

 See how to access all TX-KEA reports here: Accessing Reports

 These dual-language resources help teachers describe assessment measures and why they are important for later school success in family-friendly ways.
 These resources are designed to be shared with families to help them understand their child’s assessment results.

 Refer to Understanding Your Child’s Assessment Results to assist families in becoming more knowledgeable about progress monitoring and supporting learning at home.